Ashram Tour of Rishikesh - Photo 1

 • 6Pleasant | 1 review

-Discover why Rishikesh is one of the holiest places in India by exploring the city's ashrams, or Hindu spiritual retreats.
-Visit the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.
+Discover why Rishikesh is one of the holiest places in India exploring the city's ashrams, or Hindu spiritual retreats.
+Explore the abandoned ashram where the Beatles stayed and wrote some of their most famous songs.

 Itinerary

 Your walking tour of the ashrams of Rishikesh will begin at the Sivananda ashram, near the Ram Jhula bridge.
-Learn about the origins of these spiritual centres where people from around the world gather to practice meditation and yoga, and gain insight into the daily lives of teachers and students living there.
+Discover the origins of these spiritual centres, where people gather to practice meditation and yoga.
+Learn about their importance in India and the daily lives of the teachers and students who live there.

-Explore various ashrams in Rishikesh, each with unique doctrines set by their founding guru.
-Visit Vanprastha, Swarg, and Parmarth Niketan, where the Ganga Aarti ceremony is performed every evening.
+There are various ashrams in Rishikesh, each with unique doctrines established by its founding guru.
+You will visit the ashrams of Vanprastha, Swarg, and Parmarth Niketan, where the famous Ganga Aarti ceremony is performed every evening.

-A tour of Rishikesh's ashrams includes a visit to the well-known Chaurasi Kutia, or the Beatles Ashram.
-Here, in the Himalayan foothills, John Lennon, Paul McCartney, George Harrison, and Ringo Starr spent time with the guru Maharishi Mahesh Yogi in 1968, practicing yoga and meditation.
-They wrote over thirty songs at this retreat, marking a productive period in their career.
+A tour of the ashrams would not be complete without visiting the well-known Chaurasi Kutia, also known as the Beatles Ashram.
+Here, amidst the jungle in the Himalayan foothills, John Lennon, Paul McCartney, George Harrison, and Ringo Starr spent time following the teachings of Maharishi Mahesh Yogi.
+They lived in the retreat practicing yoga and meditation in 1968 and wrote over thirty songs there.

 Included